ProtaStructure : Rigid Zone Interpretations

 • What is Merge FE Column / Beam results with Example

-How to merge the results from sub-frame analysis and results from the 3D building analysis?
-After a model is completed, a building analysis is mandatory which will generate results for G and Q (including the pattern cases of G and Q) as well as ...
+How to merge the results from sub-frame FE floor analysis and results from the 3D building analysis?
+After a model is completed, a building analysis is mandatory which will generate results for G and Q (including the pattern cases of G and Q) as well ...